anjanaanilkumar1289/iCOMIC_doc/docs/usage.md

 ##### 4.2.1.
 Input Requirements

-Similar to the DNA Seq pipeline, the major requirement here is also raw `fastq` files, either single-end or paired-end.
+Similar to the DNA-Seq pipeline, the major requirement here is also raw `fastq` files, either single-end or paired-end.
 Fastq read details can be specified in two different methods, either by uploading a folder containing the reads or using a tab-separated file describing the reads.
 Refer to the `Input file format` section for preparing the input reads.
 Furthermore, the RNA Seq part demands a path to the reference genome, a `fasta` file, annotated file in `gtf` format, and a transcript file.

 Once all the fields are filled, you can proceed to the `Quality Control` tab using the next button.